 HIV status fits in with your identity can be a helpful process.

 When you first get the news it can be a good idea to take a few days out to relax and de-stress if you need to.
 Your doctor should be able to provide you with a medical certificate for work, if required.
 Developing strategies to deal with the news will be important.
 Make time to think, react and feel over the first few weeks if you can.

 Working out how much information to take in over the first few weeks can be a tricky process.
-Assess how you are feeling as you digest the details and feel out whether you like to find out as much as you can as soon as possible, or prefer not to have an information overload, so find the right pace and go from there.
+Assess how you are feeling as you digest the details and feel out whether you would like to find out as much as you can quickly, or take things a little slower.
+It can sometimes feel like an information overload, so find the right pace and go from there.

 What does having HIV mean in the long term?

 Every person is different, and there is no set answer about how HIV will affect you over time.

 There are many factors that will affect your wellness.
 These factors include:

 - How well you look after yourself emotionally and physically